Life in the Pandemic: Dealing with COVID-19’s Obstruction

 After their family recovered from COVID-19

-they still kept their
+they still kept their distance from family outside

 their home.
 If they did see their family, they kept